DreamLineLove/regex-cli/README.md

 ```
     $ ./go/bin/regex-cli-go
 ```
-- When you run the program as above (without any flags), you will be greeted by helpful instructions.
+- Run the program as above (without any flags) and you will be greeted with helpful instructions.